 The following conduct is also prohibited and will not be tolerated by the District.
 The types of misconduct identified below are merely examples of conduct that may lead to disciplinary action.
 They do not constitute a complete list of all types of conduct that can result in disciplinary action, up to and including discharge.
-Neither this list of prohibited conduct, nor the disciplinary action referenced, below alters the at-will employment relationship.
+Neither this list of prohibited conduct nor the disciplinary action referenced below alters the at-will employment relationship.

-- 1. Unlawful harassment. - 2.
-Stealing or removing, without permission, the District property or property of another employee, director, contractor, or member of the public. - 3.
-Engaging in acts of violence or threats of violence toward any employees, director, contractor, or member of the public. - 4.
-Causing, creating, or participating in a disruption of any kind during working hours on District organization-property. - 5.
+1. Unlawful harassment.

+- 2. Stealing or removing, without permission, the District property or property of another employee, director, contractor, or member of the public. - 3.
+Engaging in acts of violence or threats of violence toward employees, director, contractor, or member of the public. - 4.
+Causing, creating, or participating in a disruption of any kind during working hours on organization property. - 5.
 Participating in horseplay or practical jokes on agency time or on agency premises. - 6.
 Violating any of the District professional, safety or health rules. - 7.
 Possession or use of alcoholic beverages, or possession or use of illegal drugs, or being under the influence of alcohol or illegal drugs on District premises. - 8.
-Falsification, failure to submit or the intentional indestruction or intentional loss of employment records, employment information, or other the District records including but not limited to changes of relationship, child or family assessments, time sheets or scans, and mileage sheets. - 9.
+Falsification, failure to submit or destruction or intentional loss of employment records, employment information, or other the District records including but not limited to changes of relationship, child or family assessments, time sheets or scans, and mileage sheets. - 9.
 Engaging in acts of theft or sabotage of equipment, facilities, the District time, documents or any other District proprietary information or documents. - 10.
 Unauthorized use of the District equipment, time, materials, or facilities. - 11.
-Giving the District's property away free of charge or at a discount to any person or in violation of District's policies. - 12.
-Deliberate destruction or damage to any the District property or the property of any other person on District property employee, client, or visitor. - 13.
-Bringing or possessing firearms, weapons, or any other hazardous or dangerous devices on the District property except for the Chief of Police or during on duty time. - 14.
+Giving the District's products away free of charge or at a discount to any person or in violation of District's policies. - 12.
+Deliberate destruction or damage to any the District property or the property of any employee, client, or visitor. - 13.
+Bringing or possessing firearms, weapons, or any other hazardous or dangerous devices on the District property or during on-duty time. - 14.
 Neglect or carelessness that results in damage or destruction of customer or the District property or endangers the life or health of any person. - 15.
-Breach of confidentiality - 16.
-Pleading guilty to or being convicted of a crime that indicates the employee is unfit for the job or poses a threat to the safety or well-being of the District or any person's employees, customers, or property. - 17.
+Breach of confidentiality of grievances, or of staff, family or child information. - 16.
+Pleading guilty to or being convicted of a crime that indicates the employee is unfit for the job or poses a threat to the safety or well-being of the District's employees, customers, or property. - 17.
 Failure to observe OSHA or Cal OSHA regulations. - 18.
-Any deliberate action that is harmful to any person staff, clients or the District in nature and/or is detrimental to the District's efforts to operate effectively and profitably.
+Any deliberate action that is harmful to staff, clients or the District in nature and is obviously detrimental to the District's efforts to operate effectively and profitably.